Section 1: Introduction to Coventry Homefinder

 • People moving to escape violence.

-• Those applicants connected to the Armed Forces who are classed as a relevant person under The Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012 (See section 5.3).
+• Those applicants connected to the Armed Forces who are classed as a relevant person under The Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012, as amended by The Allocation of Housing (Qualification Criteria for Armed Forces) (England) (Amendment) Regulations 2024 (See section 5.3).

 • For existing social tenants seeking to transfer from another local authority who have a need to move to avoid hardship or to move to take up an offer of work under the Allocation of Housing (Qualification Criteria for Right to Move) England 2015 (See section 5.8.4)